Disease resistance is a major goal of breeding new varieties.

 Plant diseases and resistance

-Pathogens are known to develop and form new biotypes – pathotypes, races or strains that can cause damage to plants, which remain unaffected by the original form of the pathogen.
-Resistance is the ability of a plant variety to restrict the growth and development of a specified pathogen or the damage they cause when compared to susceptible plant varieties under similar environmental conditions and pathogen pressure.
-Resistant varieties may exhibit some disease symptoms or damage under heavy pathogen pressure.
+Resistance is the ability of a plant variety to restrict the growth and development of a specified pest or the damage they cause when compared to susceptible plant varieties under similar environmental conditions and pathogen pressure.
+Resistant varieties may exhibit some disease symptoms or damage under heavy pest pressure.
+Pests are known to adapt genotypically and form sub-species, formae speciales, biotypes, pathotypes or races that can cause disease in plants previously unaffected by, or resistant to the original form of the pathogen.

-To promote consistency in the terminolgy used to describe the reaction of a plant to a pest, the ISF Vegetable and Ornamental Crops Section has adopted a set of agreed definitions.
-The paper defines two levels of resistance.
-Company claims on the level of resistance are based on tests carried out with well-characterized isolates of a pest in controlled environmental conditions.
-An isolate is a population of (micro) organisms that has been obtained in pure culture from a field, from another location or in a laboratory, and that has been characterised using differential hosts.
-A characterised isolate is representative of a biotype, pathotype, race or strain of a pest and will not have any characteristic differentiating it from another isolate of the same biotype, pathotype, race or strain.
-The definition paper is also available in the following languages: Chinese, Dutch, French, German, Italian, Japanese, Korean, Spanish, Turkish.
+To promote consistency in the terminology used to describe the reaction of a plant to a pest, the ISF Vegetable and Ornamental Crops Section has adopted a set of agreed definitions.
+The paper defines two levels of resistance: Company claims on the level of resistance are based primarily on tests carried out with well-characterized isolates of a pest under controlled environmental conditions.
+In some cases, claims of resistance are based on field tests carried out under carefully monitored natural conditions.
+A collected isolate reflects a population of microorganisms, viruses(/viroids), phytoplasms, nematodes or insects that represent commercially important field pests.
+The level of pathogenicity of an isolate can be further characterized using differentiating hosts and represents a particular sub-species, forma specialis, biotype, pathotype or race biotype, of the targeted pest.
+All collected isolates of the targeted pest should be similar in morphology and pathogenicity to other isolates of the same sub-species, forma specialis, biotype, pathotype or race.
+The resistance terminology paper is also available in the following languages: Chinese, Dutch, French, German, Italian, Japanese, Korean, Spanish, Turkish.

-Seed companies are also encouraged to use uniform codes for pests affecting vegetable and cereal crops in catalogues and other communication with customers – see Pathogen Codes.
-ISF recommends listing the pathogen codes in the following order: viruses, bacteria, fungi, insects and nematodes.
+Seed companies are also encouraged to use uniform codes for pests affecting vegetable and cereal crops in catalogues and other communication with customers – see Pest Codes.
+ISF recommends using the listed pest codes for viruses, bacteria, fungi, insects and nematodes.

 1 The FAO defines a pest as: “Any species, strain or biotype of plant, animal or pathogenic agent injurious to plants or plant products.”
 Pathogens (microorganisms such as bacteria, viruses and fungi that cause a disease) are therefore included in the term ‘pest’.